ovenbits-ingredients/knead/README.md

 # Knead

 A Gem used to provide basic bug logging capability to a Rails app.
+All bugs are stored in Redis.
 This Gem only handles the capture of the bug information.
 Display and modification of the data happens elsewhere.

+A client to read the bugs is coming soon..

 ## Setup